mjhito/sbom-admission-policy-demo/README.md

 Using policy enforcement tools like Gatekeeper and Ratify enables automated compliance checks, ensuring that non-compliant images (those without SBOMs or with unresolved vulnerabilities) are not deployed.
 This setup supports both real-time compliance enforcement and audit-readiness, making it easier to demonstrate adherence to regulatory frameworks during audits and reviews.

+## What is ORAS (OCI Registry as a Service)

+Registries are evolving as generic artifact stores.
+To enable this goal, the ORAS project provides a way to push and pull OCI Artifacts to and from OCI Registries.

+The Open Container Initiative (OCI) defines the specifications and standards for container technologies.
+This includes the API for working with container registries, known formally as the OCI Distribution Specification. (a.k.a. the "distribution-spec").
+The distribution-spec was written based on an open-source registry server originally released by the company Docker, which lives on GitHub at distribution/distribution (now a CNCF project).
+There are now a number of other open-source and commercial distribution-spec implementations, a list of which can be found here.
+Registries that implement the distribution-spec are referred to herein as OCI Registries.

+ORAS works similarly to tools you may already be familiar with, such as docker.
+It allows you to push (upload) and pull (download) things to and from an OCI Registry, and also handles login (authentication) and token flow (authorization).
+What ORAS does differently is shift the focus from container images to other types of artifacts.

+ORAS is the de facto tool for working with OCI Artifacts.
+It treats media types as a critical piece of the puzzle.
+Container images are never assumed to be the artifact in question.

 ## What is Gatekeeper?

 Gatekeeper is a policy enforcement tool for Kubernetes that ensures resources comply with organizational policies.
 It automates policy enforcement, which minimizes errors and enhances consistency by providing immediate feedback during development.